Course Title: Postgraduate Diploma in Management and Marketing for Non Business Graduates

 *Other applicants will be considered based on their experience, attitude and aptitude

-The programme provides the opportunity for graduates in Engineering, Science, IT, Humanities, Law and other non-business disciplines to experience an accelerated business studies programme over two Semesters of part-time studies leading to a Post Graduate Diploma in Management and Marketing.
+The course provides the opportunity for graduates in Engineering, Science, IT, Humanities, Law and other non-business disciplines to experience an accelerated business studies programme over two Semesters of part-time studies leading to a Post Graduate Diploma in Management and Marketing.
 You will be challenged by a full and rigorous business curriculum and by a peer group of like-minded professionals seeking to develop their business credentials.
 There will be a pathway to Masters level study for students achieving honours level performance.

-This programme is delivered over one year.
+This course is delivered over one year.
 Two semesters are delivered in the academic year and is followed by a largely self-directed learning focus on the Management Project element.
 The underlying philosophy is to provide a diverse and challenging range of learning experiences in which students explore an appropriate body of knowledge drawing on their working experience.

-The programme is divided into two broad areas – core business/management elements and marketing theory and practice.
+The course is divided into two broad areas – core business/management elements and marketing theory and practice.
 The modules in Semester One include Marketing Fundamentals, Contemporary Management, Introduction to Finance and Essentials of Economics.
-In Semester Two the programme covers Strategic Marketing Management, Consumer Insights, Doing Business Globally and Integrated Marketing Communications.
+In Semester Two the course covers Strategic Marketing Management, Consumer Insights, Doing Business Globally and Integrated Marketing Communications.
 In conjunction with these modules a series of seminars are held throughout the academic year.

 I graduated from Trinity College with a Science degree in 2006 but began working in business which is where I had spent most of my summer holidays in part time work.
 Having gained experience in operations and sales, I found myself in a marketing role which I was really enjoying, more so than any previous roles.
 I decided that to underpin my position as a marketer I needed to gain a reputable academic qualification in the field.

-I chose the DIT Postgraduate Diploma in Management and Marketing because it allowed non-business graduates to gain an all-round view of management and marketing principles.
+I chose the Postgraduate Diploma in Management and Marketing because it allowed non-business graduates to gain an all-round view of management and marketing principles.
 It also allowed students to exercise skills needed in business such as presentation skills, time management and working as part of a team.
 My own concerns before starting the course were primarily to do with how I would manage my time between study and work but I found that once a few weeks had passed, I had quickly settled in to the new routine of attending lectures and completing assignments.
 I was also very fortunate to have the full support of my employer and colleagues who lent their expertise when I needed it.

 I thoroughly enjoyed the course and would recommend it to anyone in the same situation as my own or indeed those looking for a role in marketing or management.
 Not only do many of the course lecturers have direct industry experience which gives great insight, but the course also allowed me to meet like-minded people from across a wide range of industries, many of whom I now call friends.
 In addition, I found the management project, albeit initially daunting, was a great opportunity to focus in on my particular area of interest.